shwetu15/Power-BI-Project---Sales-Dashboard/README.md

-Power BI Project -  Sales Dashboard
+Power BI Project -  Sales Dashboard.
 This Sales Dashboard is build-up using Advanced Charts, Maps, Filters, Slicers and Forecasting in Power BI.